 Determines whether a specific character string matches a specified pattern.
 A pattern can include regular characters and wildcard characters.
 During pattern matching, regular characters must exactly match the characters specified in the character string.
 However, wildcard characters can be matched with arbitrary fragments of the character string.
 Using wildcard characters makes the LIKE operator more flexible than using the = and != string comparison operators.
 If any one of the arguments isn't of character string data type, the SQL Server Database Engine converts it to character string data type, if it's possible.

 -- Syntax for SQL Server and Azure SQL Database match_expression [ NOT ] LIKE pattern [ ESCAPE escape_character ]

 -- Syntax for Azure Synapse Analytics and Parallel Data Warehouse match_expression [ NOT ] LIKE pattern

-Currently ESCAPE and STRING_ESCAPE are not supported in Azure Synapse Analytics (SQL Data Warehouse) or Parallel Data Warehouse.
+Currently ESCAPE and STRING_ESCAPE are not supported in Azure Synapse Analytics or Analytics Platform System (PDW).